Lyn Paul website logo. Lyn Paul website banner.

 • 12th October, Stockton Fiesta

-A week after they had started their Summer Season the New Seekers released their second single, What Have They Done To My Song, Ma (Philips 6006 027).
-The single is not an immediate (nor a very big) hit in the UK, eventually making it into singles chart at the end of October and peaking at number 44.
+A week after they had started their Summer Season the New Seekers release their second single, What Have They Done To My Song, Ma (Philips 6006 027).
+The single is not an immediate (nor a very big) hit in the UK, but it earns the group its first appearance on Top Of The Pops (BBC1, Thursday, 30th July, 7.15pm) and it eventually makes it into singles chart at the end of October, peaking at number 44.
+Lyn Paul later recalled the New Seekers' first visit to the Top Of The Pops television studio in an interview with Shaun Tilley:

-In the United States, however, it is a different story.
+In the United States What Have They Done To My Song, Ma makes a much bigger impact.
 The single (Elektra EK 45699) enters the Billboard Hot 100 on 5th September and climbs to number 14.
-Encouraged by this success, the New Seekers take a trip to the United States to record some television appearances, including two on the Ed Sullivan TV show, Toast Of The Town.
-The guests on the first show (25th October) include the Brazilian singer Astrud Gilberto and the sitarist Ravi Shankar; on the second show (13th December) the guests include the singer Bobby Sherman, the opera baritone Robert Merrill and the impressionist Marilyn Michaels.
+Encouraged by this success, the New Seekers take a trip to the United States to record some television appearances, including two on The Ed Sullivan Show.
+The guests on the first show (CBS, Sunday, 25th October, 8.00pm - 9.00pm) include the Brazilian singer Astrud Gilberto and the sitarist Ravi Shankar; the New Seekers sing What Have They Done To My Song, Ma.
+On the second show (CBS, Sunday, 13th December, 8.00pm - 9.00pm) the guests include the singer Bobby Sherman, the opera baritone Robert Merrill and the impressionist Marilyn Michaels; the New Seekers sing a medley of songs, What Have They Done To My Song, Ma, Your Song, Baby Face and Beautiful People.

 Recalling this time in an interview in 2005, Lyn said: